Joint Custody and School Decision in Arizona

 Joint Custody and School Choice in Arizona | The Ruling

-The Arizona Court of Appeals began with the issue of whether the court may decline to consider one parent’s choice of private religious school based solely on the basis of the other parent objecting on religious grounds.
-The court examined the parties’ parenting plan to look for any pertinent terms the parents agreed upon that may assist in resolving the issue.
+The Arizona Court of Appeals began with the question of whether the court may decline to consider one parent’s choice of private religious school based solely by the other parent objecting on religious grounds.
+The court examined the parties’ parenting plan to look for any terms the parents agreed upon that may assist in resolving the issue.

 After reviewing the Parenting Plan, the trial court ruled the Parenting Plan did not give veto power to either parent regarding educational decisions, but because school is essentially both or neither parent’s time, one parent cannot deny religious instruction during his or her parenting time over the other parent’s objection.